 Leaky Funnels and Blocking Covers

 Limited flow through any of these funnels negatively impacts your organization.
 The funnel shape implies that there is a slowdown; people enter the top and then take a while to get out through the bottom.
-No matter how perfect your organization you won’t have 100 percent throughput.
+No matter how perfect your organization you won't have 100 percent throughput.
 Some customers never make it through the funnel.
 It can be as though the funnel is leaky or has a cover that prevents people from entering.
-You don’t want to be a board member, executive leader, or manager that makes decisions that do exactly that, limit the flow through the funnels.
+You don't want to be a board member, executive leader, or manager that makes decisions that in effect, limit the flow through the funnels.
+Don't be your own competitor.

 3 Funnel Diagnostic

+Evolve your conversation around sales and marketing funnels and your business will evolve, too.
 Proposing such a 3 Funnel Diagnostic will take some courage.
 But, you have courage, right?
 Want some assistance?
-Contact us.
+Get in Touch.

 about the author